portworx/px-docs/release-notes/portworx-enterprise.md

 * PWX-3612 When creating or updating a volume, disallow ability to set both the "shared" and "scale" options.
 * PWX-3614 A volume inspect returns the wrong error message when one node in the cluster is down: Could not find any volumes that match ID(s).
 * PWX-3620 The volume inspect command doesn't show the replication set status, such as whether the replication set has down members or is in a clean or resync state.
-* PWX-3632 After a Kubernetes pod terminates and the Portworx volume unmount/cleanup fails, the kubelet logs include "Orphaned pod <name> found, but volume paths are still present on disk."
+* PWX-3632 After a Kubernetes pod terminates and the Portworx volume unmount/cleanup fails, the kubelet logs include "Orphaned pod &lt;name&gt; found, but volume paths are still present on disk."
 * PWX-3648 After all nodes in a cluster go offline: If a node doesn't restart when the other nodes restart, the other restarting nodes don't mark that node as offline.
 * PWX-3665 The Portworx live core collection hangs sometimes.
 * PWX-3666 The pxctl service diags command doesn't store all diagnostics for all nodes in the same lcoation.
 All diagnostics should appear in /var/cores.